MaryAnneLee/tic-tac-toe/README.md

 - Select your region
  - Click on the Create App button
 - The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars
-- Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button
+- Click Reveal Config Vars and enter PORT into the Key box and 8000 into the Value box and click the Add button
-- (Click Reveal Config Vars again and enter CREDS into the Key box and the Google credentials into the Value box)
-- Scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
+- Scroll down to the Buildpack section click Add Buildpack select Python and click Save Changes
 - Click Add Buildpack again and select node.js Note: The Buildpacks must be in the correct order with Python first.
 - Scroll to the top of the page and choose the Deploy tab
 - Select Github as the deployment method